lttle-cloud/ignition/templates/lovable/readme-simple.md

 If you're not sure what commands to use, what a command does or what arguments a command accept, you can add the `--help` flag to the command to get more information.

+You can also find more useful information (ex: [how to setup custom domains to apps](https://docs.lttle.cloud/docs/resources/apps#using-custom-domains), [how to setup certificates](https://docs.lttle.cloud/docs/resources/certificates) [how building works](https://docs.lttle.cloud/docs/resources/certificates), etc.) in the [lttle.cloud documentation](https://docs.lttle.cloud).

+** Tip **: If you want to setup multiple resources in a single file, you can separate them with [`---`](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html#yaml-basics).

 ## What technologies are used for this project?

 This project is built with: